 I’ve never met a person who tried a startup, failed, and said they wouldn’t have done it all over again.
 Never.
 What does that mean?

 We didn’t kill her, by the way.
-And so (like a startup) although each day can feel like an interminable mixture of necessary drudgery and constant invention, she managed through her major phases, like sitting up.
+And so (like a startup) although each day can feel like an interminable mixture of necessary drudgery and constant invention.
+Like sitting up, and walking, and on and on, all boring and inevitable and yet precious and impossible.

-Awake my little ones, and fill the cup
+Awake my little ones, and fill the cup,

 before life’s liquor in its cup be dry.

-–Omar Khayyám.
+—Omar Khayyám